Marilyn Leask

-Marilyn Leask (born 1950) is an academic and author who researches in education in the UK.
+Marilyn Leask (née Markwell; born 1950) is an academic and author who researches in education in the UK.
 She is Professor of Education at De Montfort University, and was previously Professor of Educational Knowledge Management at the University of Bedfordshire and a professor at Brunel University.
 Many of her works involve the educational use of information and communications technology (ICT).

 Education and career

 She received a Diploma in Radiography from the Australasian Institute of Radiologists and Radiographers, a BA from the Open University, a PGCE from the Institute of Education, University of London (now UCL IOE), an MPhil from the Cambridge Institute of Education/UEA and a PhD from De Montfort University, UK.

 Leask worked as a teacher and government policy officer.
 She has written several books for Routledge and is the series editor, with Susan Capel, of the book series, Learning to Teach in the Secondary School, used in training secondary-school teachers in the UK.

 She then moved into academia, holding positions at the University of Bedfordshire and Brunel University.
 As of 2021, she is Visiting Professor of Education in the School of Applied Social Sciences at De Montfort University, Leicester.

 Leask was a trustee of the Bedford & Milton Keynes Waterway Trust.